Language, Literature, and the Schools

-The 12-credit option will enable students to meet specific requirements for Washington State teacher certification.
-Students may earn the additional four credits in any of the following areas: children’s literature, adolescent literature, multicultural literature, or language skills/structure.
-(Please note that only 2-3 choices will be available each quarter.)
-Students will earn these credits through participating in a weekly small-group seminar and completing significant independent work in coordination with the curriculum of the 8-credit core of the program.
+This 12-credit program will enable students to meet specific requirements for Washington State teacher certification.
+Each quarter students may earn 4 credits in any of the following areas: children’s literature, adolescent literature, multicultural literature, or language skills/structure.
+(Please note that only 2 to 3 choices will be available each quarter.)
+Students will earn these credits through participating in a weekly small-group seminar and completing significant independent work, in coordination with the curriculum of the 8-credit core of the program.

 Fields of Studycommunication education linguistics literature psychology writing